Home for Midland K-12

 Ways Parents Can Help (especially 8th grade parents!)Hot Lunch Workers--This is probably the biggest area of need.
-On Mondays starting after Labor Day, the senior class alternates with the 8th grade class to serve hot lunch.
-I need a parent or two that can be at the school on these Mondays for a few hours to help prepare and serve the food.
+On Mondays starting after Labor Day, the 8th grade class is responsibile for serving hot lunch to the school.
+I need parents that can be at the school on these Mondays for a few hours to help prepare and serve the food.
 I also need parents to get the needed ingredients and utensils (plates, cups, napkins, silverware, etc).
 Sometimes parents that can't be there to help prepare and serve the hot lunch have helped out the class by donating some of the food or the utensils needed.

 Field Trip Chaperones--I haven't started scheduling any field trips yet.
 These are usually pretty easy to get covered though, but I usually like to get an idea at the beginning of the school year of what parents might be willing to chaperone on field trips throughout the year.

 Community Service Ideas/Helpers--In addition to the field trips, I usually like to go on a couple community service trips during the school year.
 I usually take the students to the Harvesters Food Pantry in KCMO to volunteer in their warehouse.
 Other times we have gone out to rake leaves for people that need help.
 As with the other categories, I am always open to new ideas if parents know businesses or individuals that have a need that our class can help out with.

 Friday Snack Coordinator--In some of my past years, a parent has volunteered to communicate with the other parents to set-up a "Friday snack schedule".
 The willing parents then would take turns sending a snack to school for the class to have after chapel on Friday.
 This isn't something that the class has to have.
 It is just an idea in case there are some parents that are interested and/or have the time.